 This is to remind you of your seemingly insignificant achievements.

-Most of us will, I’m sure, consider it a good year if we achieved the personal or professional goals we wanted, had notable good times and minimal ‘bad’ times.
+Most of us will likely consider it a good year if we achieved personal or professional goals we wanted and didn’t have too many rough patches.

-Over the festive period, we’ll no doubt be reminded on TV or social of the years’ events in news, sport, births, marriages, and deaths, which in turn, will get us thinking about our own twelve months.
+Over the festive period, we’ll no doubt be reminded on TV and social of the years’ events in news, sport, births, marriages, and deaths.
+In turn, we get reflective about our own twelve months.

 Whilst it’s likely you’ll already have the broad brush strokes of your yearbook, if you feel it’s been average or below par year, I want to share a quick thought that may adjust the lens and give a balance to your chapters.